jkugalde/jkugalde.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Joakin Ugalde, a chilean mechanical engineer interested in digital fabrication, automation and robotics.
 I'm currently working at the [Fablab U de Chile](http://www.fablab.uchile.cl/), located in the Engineering School at the University of Chile where I also teach some engineering courses.
-I was accepted in the master of science in mechanical engineering (specializing in robotics and control) program at Northwestern University, which I plan to start on the fall of 2024.
-My CV is [here](https://jkugalde.github.io/files/JUgalde_2023.pdf)
+I was accepted in the Laurea Magistrale in Mechanical Engineering program at Politecnico di Milano, which I plan to start on the fall of 2024.
+My CV is [here](https://jkugalde.github.io/files/JUgalde_2024.pdf)

 ---